kaleeswariP/javascript-programming-language/README.md

 ## 5. Inheritance

 ### Protype inheritance
-_proto_ is a property of every variable that points to the parent object that is inherited from whereas as prototype is a property of every constructor function that contains all stuff that its instance will inherit.
+_proto_ is a property of every variable that points to the parent object inherited from.
+In contrast, the prototype is a property of every constructor function that contains all stuff that its instance will inherit.
 So both are the same thing but act from different ends.

 The difference between class inheritance and prototypal inheritance is that if any changes to class methods occur after creating some objects then those objects do not get the updated methods as their old/already created instances do not get updated because when we develop functions using this in the constructor are considered as properties, not as methods
 But, in prototypal inheritance, it will get updated to all the existing instances.